The CEDRA CorporationTM

 - contour strings,

-- 3D polygons which represent a triangular irregular network
+- 3D polygons which represent a triangular irregular network (TIN), or a

 - TIN dataset as created by the 3D Analyst.